Wee Chalk the Walk

 Carole Boston Weatherford, Gregory Christie

 Kids lie from time to time.
 When they've done something wrong -- and especially when they've hurt someone -- we often don't get the full story the first time.
 Or the second.
 That's the story of White America with Black people and slavery.
-We've never told the truth about what happened and how much harm we caused.
+This country has never told the truth about the plunder, violence and trauma at the hands of White people -- not just from a system of forced labor, but from an entire belief system based on the lie of White racial superiority .
 That's why we're here now.
 Question: What can we do today and after today to tell the truth about the harm done to Black people by White people in our country?

 Ask your child what freedom means to them.
 They will typically talk about the freedom TO DO something.
 In a racist system, Whiteness automatically grants freedoms TO things and freedom FROM things: mistreatment, harassment, suspicion, brutality.
 A major injustice in our country is that White people and systems regularly deny Black people the freedom to MOVE FREELY.
-That's been true since White people put Black people in chains, brought them here and forced them to work for free under slavery.
-It stayed true in the time of Martin Luther King, when White people made it so dangerous for Black people to travel that they had to write a book with a list of safe places for them to travel.
-And it is STILL TRUE RIGHT NOW.
+That's been true since White people put Black people in chains, forced them into a brutal, inhumane system slavery, and built the lie of racial categories and racial superiority.
+The inability to move freely was true in the time of Martin Luther King, when White people made it so dangerous for Black people to travel that they had to write a book with a list of safe places for them to travel.
+And it is STILL TRUE RIGHT NOW, as Black and Brown communities continue to be over-policed.

 Song: Watching Me